By James Eliot, Markets & Finance Editor

 -

 Over-Expanding Too Quickly: Many developers aim for rapid growth without a solid economic foundation.
 WeWork, at its height, expanded into multiple cities without sufficient market research, which ultimately contributed to its valuation decline.
-SimTower shows the importance of gradual expansion, allowing players to assess market saturation effectively.
+SimTower shows the importance of gradual expansion based on informed decision-making rather than hasty actions.

 FAQ